oreste-t/Q/README.md

 #### ANSI Escape Codes
 While text coloring for completion percentage works on terminal (macOS), I don't think it shows up in git bash on Windows.
 Update: Just tested this on Windows (GitBash) and colors do actually work.

+As of 1/19/20 the clear command has been fixed.
+It had a problem with concurrent modification when clearing only completed assignments.